alyciakb/jekyll-now/_posts/2018-09-29-DriveOrNot.md

 *   (C) Busses/transit less effected by rush hour and traffic.
 *   (N) Bus comes every 10min on weekday afternoon/evenings.
 *   (I) Bus comes every 20min on weekend mornings.
-*   (I) Infeasible to take transit to most run locations.
+*   (I) Unable to take transit to some run locations.
-*   (N) Feasible to take transit to Burnaby Lake or Mountain with 1-2 bus/train changes
+*   (N) 1-2 bus/train changes to Burnaby Lake or Mountain
-*   (N) Feasible to take transit to teammate's apartment to carpool with 1-2 bus/train changes
+*   (N) 1-2 bus/train changes to teammate's apartment to carpool
 *   (I) Some walking involved to get to run locations

 **Carpool:**